YunzhiZhang/vegMonitor/README.md

 ### 2. Supervised vegetation classification using field data and the Random Forests algorithm

+The random forests algorithm is an effective supervised classification technique developed in Breiman (2001): https://en.wikipedia.org/wiki/Random_forest

+Here, we use the random forests algorithm with field data to classify vegetation using Landsat 8 Surface Reflectance data.

 `vegClassification.R` is a generic R-script containing a useful `vegClassify` function: https://github.com/AtreyaSh/vegMonitor/blob/master/vegClassification.R

 ```{r}